Sex Talk

-"Sex Talk" is a song by British band T'Pau, written by Carol Decker and Ron Rogers, and produced by Roy Thomas Baker.
+"Sex Talk" is a song by British pop band T'Pau, written by Carol Decker and Ron Rogers, and produced by Roy Thomas Baker.
 It was originally released as a single in 1987 under the title "Intimate Strangers", but failed to chart.
 It was re-titled "Sex Talk" and included on the band's debut studio album Bridge of Spies (1987).
 In 1988, a live version of the song, recorded at the SEC Centre on 29 October 1987, was released as a single and reached No. 23 on the UK Singles Chart.
+This live version of "Sex Talk" was only released in the UK and Ireland.
+Elsewhere, a 7" remix of the track, "Bridge of Spies", was released instead.

 Speaking to eonmusic in 2018, Decker recalled of the song: "I wrote that on my first trip to New York.
 There were all [these] ads; "Dial Me!" on television, and I just thought; "Wow, that's weird, phone people up and talk dirty"... so I did it, of course!"

 Reception

 Upon release of the 1988 single, Music & Media wrote: "Another dramatic, pumping, rock track, that has all the chances to hit the charts again."
+Ben Thompson from NME stated: "I just want to have a laugh, you know how it is, says Carol Decker, the Sarah Ferguson of raunch, and you know she means it."
+The magazine's Neil Taylor felt Decker "really has got a quite an alluring voice" and that the song "whips up a frenzy of guitars which Carol wades through blasting her six-shooter vocal bullet-fast and bullet-precise."
 Betty Page of Record Mirror wrote: "T'Pau show their true colours and get down to a full-blooded slice of raunch 'n' roll recorded live, with plenty of guitar drama and Carol Decker giving it her all.
 It's brave of them to release a live 45, but it does capture the T'Pau live vibe well."
 In a review of T'Pau (Bridge of Spies), Pete Bishop of The Pittsburgh Press commented: "There's "Sex Talk", which has fake horns and real guitar and would do credit to the Eurythmics, although Miss Decker, a less adenoidal Cyndi Lauper with little body to her strident voice, is no Annie Lennox."